New: Read the Civic Charter Community Concept to find out how to get involved.

 and advancing civic space around the globe.

-After a successful pilot event in 2016 the next international Civic Forum will take place 11 - 12 September in Washington D.C.
+After a successful pilot event in 2016 the second International Civic Forum took place 11 - 12 September 2017 in Washington D.C.
+Find the conference outcome here.

 PROJECT I: Promoting Citizen Participation through the Civic Charter aims at disseminating the Civic Charter globally as a tool to mobilise citizens to stand up for their rights to participate in shaping their societies.
 In addition the project will provide resources and training for using the Charter as the basis for sharing learning among activists and their organisations in order to improve the effectiveness of their work.